Skip to main content

 Learning Objectives:

-• Discuss the various type of government pension and OPEB plans and the key similarities and differences between each
+• Compare the types of government pension and other post-employment benefits (OPEB) plans and the key similarities and differences between each.

-• Identify the types of required supplementary information for each type of pension and OPEB plan and the sources for such information
+• Determine the types of required supplementary information for each type of pension and OPEB plan and the sources for such information.

 Thursday, December 4, 2025